 Standing proudly in the Kinabalu National Park is majestic Mount Kinabalu at over 4,000 metres high.
 Trekking enthusiasts will enjoy reaching the summit at sunrise.
 The terrain is rough, challenging, and very rewarding, with oak forests, bamboo, exotic ferns, and moss-covered trees along the way.

-Forty kilometres north-east of the park headquarters, the Poring Hot Springs are a wonderful way to soak after a hard day’s trekking.
+Forty kilometres northeast of the park headquarters, the Poring Hot Springs are a wonderful way to soak after a hard day’s trekking.
 The steam and sulphuric minerals are said to have healing powers.
 Also nearby, the butterfly farm, tropical gardens, and conservation park for orchids are popular destinations in this part of Borneo.

 Shangri La Rasa Ria , Kota Kinabalu